Delhi HC issues notice to police on Mohammed Zubair’s plea challenging four-day remand

 The Delhi High Court on Friday issued notices to the Delhi Police on the petition filed by journalist Mohammed Zubair challenging his four-day police remand, reported Live Law.

-Zubair’s custody is set to end of Saturday and he will be produced before the Patiala House Court.
+Zubair’s custody is set to end on Saturday and he will be produced before the Patiala House Court.

 Zubair, a co-founder of the fact-checking website Alt News, was arrested by the Delhi Police on Monday on charges of hurting religious sentiments through a tweet he posted in March 2018.
 A magistrate had initially sent him to police custody for a day.